Cray-HPE/docs-csm/operations/boot_orchestration/Redeploy_the_IPXE_and_TFTP_Services.md

 # Redeploy the iPXE and TFTP Services

-Redeploy the iPXE and TFTP services if a pod with a ceph-fs Process Virtualization Service \(PVS\) on a Kubernetes worker node is causing a `HEALTH_WARN` error.
+Redeploy the iPXE and TFTP services if a pod with a `ceph-fs` Process Virtualization Service \(PVS\) on a Kubernetes worker node is causing a `HEALTH_WARN` error.

-Resolve issues with ceph-fs and ceph-mds by restarting the iPXE and TFTP services.
+Resolve issues with `ceph-fs` and `ceph-mds` by restarting the iPXE and TFTP services.
 The Ceph cluster will return to a healthy state after this procedure.

-### Prerequisites
+## Prerequisites

 This procedure requires administrative privileges.

-### Procedure
+## Procedure

 1. Find the iPXE and TFTP deployments.

     ```bash
     ncn-m001# kubectl get deployments -n services|egrep 'tftp|ipxe'
+    ```

+    Example output:

+    ```text
     cray-ipxe                                   1/1     1            1           22m
     cray-tftp                                   3/3     3            3           28m
     ```

-2. Delete the deployments for the iPXE and TFTP services.
+1. Delete the deployments for the iPXE and TFTP services.

     ```bash
     ncn-m001# kubectl -n services delete deployment cray-tftp
     ncn-m001# kubectl -n services delete deployment cray-ipxe
     ```

-3. Check the status of Ceph.
+1. Check the status of Ceph.

     Ceph commands need to be run on `ncn-m001`.
-If a health warning is shown after checking the status, the ceph-mds daemons will need to be restarted on the manager nodes.
+If a health warning is shown after checking the status, the `ceph-mds` daemons will need to be restarted on the manager nodes.

     1. Check the health of the Ceph cluster.

         ```bash
         ncn-m001# ceph -s
+        ```

+        Example output:

+        ```text
           cluster:
             id:     bac74735-d804-49f3-b920-cd615b18316b
             health: HEALTH_WARN